Martin322s/softuni-shared-trips/README.md

 Note: When a user creates a new trip, a reference to that trip is added to that collection (Trips History).

+### Trip

+- Start Point - string (required)
+- End Point – string (required)
+- Date – string (required)
+- Time – string (required)
+- Car Image – string (required)
+- Car Brand – string (required)
+- Seats – number (required)
+- Price – number (required)
+- Description – string (required)
+- Creator – object Id (reference to the User model)
+- Buddies – a collection of Users (reference to the User model)

+Note: When a user joins a given trip, a reference to that user is added to that collection (Buddies).